side-projects-42/Resource-Store-2/GOOGLE/qpp/mirror/CodeMirror/doc/upgrade_v2.2.md

       extraKeys: {"Enter": false}

 The same works for `Tab`.
-If you don't want CodeMirror to handle it, bind it to `false`.
+If you don’t want CodeMirror to handle it, bind it to `false`.
 The default behaviour is to indent the current line more (`"indentMore"` command), and indent it less when shift is held (`"indentLess"`).
 There are also `"indentAuto"` (smart indent) and `"insertTab"` commands provided for alternate behaviors.
 Or you can write your own handler function to do something different altogether.

 Tabs
 ----